ggreer/geoff.greer.fm/miata/index.md

 The pedal pads were worn, so I replaced those.

+I replaced the ignition switch which fixed the intermittent starting issue.

 I printed some [visor delete plates](https://www.thingiverse.com/thing:3072123), keeping the original sun visors in case I ever changed my mind.
 Note: If you live in a hot area, you want to print these with something other than PLA filament.
 PLA's glass transition temperature is 60–65°C, meaning it can soften or become tacky in the hot sun.
+I used carbon fiber nylon since it's a similar black as the rest of the interior.

 I ordered a battery hold down clamp (new), hardware to hold down the spare tire (used), and hardware to hold down the scissor jack (used).
+I also designed and printed [a clamp to mount a fire extinguisher in the trunk]({% link 3d/fire-extinguisher-bracket/index.md %}).
+I don't expect the car to catch fire.
+I just like having a fire extinguisher and a first aid kit in case I come across an emergency.

 The doors and trunk creaked when opening/closing, so I greased the hinges.

 The windows were rather difficult to roll up/down, so I lubricated the window tracks.
 It's important to use a rubber-compatible lubricant on the front window channel.
 Silicone lubricant is probably best.

-The latches on the soft top were a little loose, so I tightened to
+The latches on the soft top were a little loose, so I tightened them to ensure the top didn't open while I was driving down the highway.

+After driving the car around for a week, I heard a belt squeak.
+I noticed that the tensioner for the water pump and alternator belt was very loose.
+I tightened it, but a few days later it was loose again.
+After closely examining the bolts, I noticed that the locking bolt that went through the alternator was installed backwards.
+It wasn't actually locking the tensioner in place.
+It was just... bolted to the alternator.
+I switched it around and the belt tension has been fine ever since.

+I managed to find a replacement antenna, greatly improving the sound quality of the radio.
+I also cleaned the tape heads in the cassette deck, which made the .
+I know that Miatas aren't known for their audio systems, but the speakers sounded worse than I expected.
+I popped the panels in front of the speakers (noticing some missing/worn panel clips, which I ordered replacements for), revealing some very tired-looking speakers.
+I replaced them with some random 6.5" Walmart speakers and the audio quality was night and day.

+It rains a lot in Vancouver, so I got some floor mats to protect the carpet.